Parking and Transportation

-Para transit service is provided to faculty, staff and students who are registered with Disability Support Services (DSS).
+Para transit service is provided to students who are registered with Disability Support Services (DSS) or faculty/staff registered with Office of Human Resources.
 The service offers on-campus scheduled pick-ups to all faculty, staff, students and campus guests with certified Para transit needs.

 Parking & Transportation Information

 All motor vehicles, except those parked at short-term parking meters, are required to have a valid parking permit on their parking account if they will be parked on campus from 6 a.m.–8 p.m., Monday–Thursday, and from 6 a.m.–3 p.m. on Fridays.
 A License Plate Recognition (LPR) system is used for parking enforcement.
 This system reads license plates and verifies there is a valid permit associated with that plate.
 As such all permit holders must ensure they have their accurate and complete license plate(s) registered with the department.
 Vehicles in violation of the regulations will be ticketed and/or towed at the owner’s expense.
 Both resident (30 completed credits or more) and commuter students may purchase a parking permit online through eParking.
 Commuter students have the option of purchasing a permit to park on campus during the daytime or a permit that is only valid the evening after 3 p.m.
 Resident (30 completed credits or more) are eligible to purchase a resident permit based on availability.
 Students purchasing a parking permit must park in those areas designated by their specific permit type and time restrictions.
 For information regarding permit rates, purchasing options and parking restrictions, please visit our website at www.towson.edu/parking.